02: Herisau to Wattwil

 In Sankt Peterzell, the Via Jacobi crosses the Necker, winding through the enchanting valleys of Neckertal.

-Around the bend, the robust chants of men’s choirs resound, living emblems of an immutable tradition.
+Here, the robust chants of men’s choirs resound, living emblems of an immutable tradition.

 In eastern and central Switzerland, half-timbered farms and flower-decked balconies, like set jewels, tell the living history of the countryside.
 Geranium reigns supreme in German-speaking Switzerland, as do the numerous gnomes slumbering in gardens and lawns.